 Did you know about these 9 cheap and simple summer activities for military kids? #milspouse Click To Tweet

-- Swimming Pool: OK, this might be a tough summer for swimming, due to the dangers of COVID being spread in the water.
-But IF your military base pool re-opens, or you have one that gets light use in your neighborhood, then this is a great activity for the kids.
+- Swimming Pool: If your military base pool re-opens, or you have one that gets light use in your neighborhood, then this is a great activity for the kids.
 Military base pools are generally free to DoD ID card holders and are available throughout base housing.
 Military bases also have swimming pools at the athletic center or aquatic center, but these are primarily for lap swimming and are not always open for recreational swimming.
 Call or check their hours before scheduling a pool day.
 If you don’t live near a base, look into the discounted YMCA memberships for military families, which typically include pool time and swim lessons.

 - Beach: Beaches have been open for a while now, especially if you are strolling along the sand or actively swimming, since this is a harsh environment for any virus to spread.
 If you are at a Navy or Marine Corps base near the coast, take advantage of the free base beach!
 Parking is free, entrance is free, all you have to do is drive there and bring your lunch.
 Some bases have more than one beach, so ask around and find out if there is one that is better for paddleboards, surfboards, or younger children.
 Beach days are always easier with other adults helping you out, so team up with friends.
 It’s always helpful to have extra eyes on the kids, extra hands for carrying toys, and extra snacks to share.